mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 I've been thinking about that essay a lot lately in terms of TinyPilot's dev work.
 A lot of what we're doing feels like accidental difficulties.

-I took a look at the tasks on TinyPilot's last sprint divided them into "essential difficulties" (green) and "accidental difficulties" (red):
+I divided the tasks from TinyPilot's last sprint into "essential difficulties" (green) and "accidental difficulties" (red):

 {{<img src="essential-vs-accidental-2.6.1.webp" max-width="350px" has-border="true" caption="The tasks in TinyPilot's 2.6.1, colored according to essential difficulty (green) vs. accidental difficulty (red)">}}